QubesOS/qubes-doc/user/advanced-topics/bind-dirs.md

 4. Save.

-5. If the directory you wish to make persistent doesn't already exist in the template on which the app qube is based, you'll need to create the directory with its full path, under `/rw/bind-dirs/`.
-In this example, you would execute the following command in the template:
+5. If the directory you wish to make persistent doesn't exist in the template on which the app qube is based, you'll need to create the directory (with its full path) under `/rw/bind-dirs` in the app qube.
+For example, if `/var/lib/tor` didn't exist in the template, then you would execute the following command in your app qube:

    ```
    sudo mkdir -p /rw/bind-dirs/var/lib/tor